algao1/blurb/content/posts/kv_store.md

 ### Deletes

-To maintain throughput, deletes are implemented using writes.
-Instead of actually deleting anything, we'll insert a special type of key-value pair, known as a **tombstone**.
-This tombstone marks that an entry has been deleted.
+We can implement deletes using writes.
+Instead of actually deleting anything, we'll instead insert a special type of key-value pair, known as a **tombstone**.
+The tombstone marks that an entry has been deleted, for our purposes, we'll use `nil`.

 ```go
 // lsm_tree.go